dstackai/dstack/docs/docs/guides/tasks.md

 ## Running a task

-To run a dev environment, use the `dstack run` command followed by the path to the directory you want to use as the working directory during development.
+To run a task, use the `dstack run` command followed by the path to the directory you want to use as the working directory during development.

 If your configuration file has a name different from `.dstack.yml`, pass the path to it using the `-f` argument.